aary/sharp/Mutex/README.md

 data.unlock();
 ```

-Here the mutex takes up the two most significant bits of the storage allocated
+The mutex takes up the two most significant bits of the storage allocated for
-for it and the rest is used up by the coexistent scalar
+it and the rest is used up by the coexistent scalar

 The API ensures that users only make safe writes to the embedded integer by
 following an RAII based access pattern and safely committing to the underlying